toxictripod0/Corruption-of-Champions-Mod/ISSUE_TEMPLATE.md

 ### Actual behaviour
 	e.g.: The game crashes after using around z number of item y.

+### How often can this be reproduced?
+	e.g.: always, 4 out of 10 times, ect.

 ### Steps to reproduce the issue

 1. e.g.: Switch to debug mode